liarjo/MediaBlutlerTest01/README.md

   4. [Optional] SendGrid account

   <h3>Deploy Media Butler all in one</h3>
-  Media Butler Framework (MBF) has a deployment PowerShell script.
+  Media Butler Framework (MBF) has a deployment PowerShell <a href="./MediaButlerDeploy.ps1">script</a>.
 This script deploy MBF in the All in one deployment and create a basic process, ready to use.
 This basis process´s steps are:

   1. Ingest the mezzanine file
   2. Encode using default profile